 Dog loyal Tories must have been barking mad to have allowed Johnson into Downing Street.

 All those fat-bellied middle-aged patriots propping up bars with their Union Jack T-shirts and strong positions on migrants imagine Johnson is the sort of bloke they’d like to have a pint with.
-Don’t they know that their Prime Minister is a showman who scorns the working-class with their views repeated from the tabloids and clichés copied from TV soaps.
+Didn’t they know he was just a showman who scorns the working-class with their views, as he sees it, repeated from the tabloids and clichés copied from TV soaps.

 Johnson is the poster boy for the minuscule class (the 1% of the 1%) immediately below the royal family at the top of the pyramid.
 He went to the world’s most elite school, Eton, then the posh boy finishing school, Oxford.
 His pals are fellow Etonians Prince William, Eddie Redmayne, Hugh Fearnley-Whittingstall, the Archbishop of Canterbury, Hugh Laurie, Tim Hiddleston, Dominic West, Prince Harry.
 Etonians are only comfortable in each other’s company.
 Thanks to their snobby all-boys boarding school, they are often unsure how to treat women and do so as whores or princesses, rarely as people.

-Did Johnson and David Cameron fall out when Johnson defenestrated Cameron from Downing Street?
+Did Johnson and Cameron fall out when Johnson defenestrated his old school chum from Downing Street?
 No. It was just a jolly good move in the Eton Wall Game.
 Cameron quickly went on to make £7 million by unprincipled lobbying of his former underlings in the Cabinet for Greensill Capital.

 The toffs will tell you it is déclassé to talk about money when in truth it is their predominant interest – money, land, secret holdings and the privilege, prestige and influence it buys.
 They will tell you this and that ‘is not cricket,’ cricket being the preserve of the gentleman, while they rob conquered nations of their dignity and assets.